 If you don't set it, Elgg tries to guess the context.
-If the page was called through the page handler, the context is set to the name of the handler which was set in elgg\register\page\handler().
-If the page wasn't called through the page handler, it uses the name of your plugin directory.
-If it cannot determine that, it returns main as the default context.
+If the page was called through the router, the context is set to the first segment of the current route, e.g. profile in profile/username.

 Sometimes a view will return different HTML depending on the context.
 A plugin can take advantage of that by setting the context before calling elgg\view() on the view and then setting the context back.
 This is frequently done with the search context.